lchanouha/cordova-plugin-tensorflowlite-objectdetection/README.md

 [ {title: 1, confidence: 0.857545, top: 102.415, left: 85.125, bottom: 140.45, right:120.15} ]
 ```

+## Supported Platforms

+* Android - working on 10, 11, should work on earlier versions
+* iOS (use https://github.com/cordova-rtc/cordova-plugin-iosrtc for AR) - tested on iPhone 5S / iOS12

 ## Installation

 ### Cordova
-TensorflowLite needs variable SWIFT_VERSION set.
+TensorflowLite needs variable SWIFT_VERSION set on iOS.
 I did not find a way to set it cleanly.
 So the plugin needs to be added after the platform is added, variable set and platform built on time.
 Add on config.xml, on section `<platform name="ios">`
 ```xml
 <preference name="UseSwiftLanguageVersion" value="4.2" />